 The instructions on actually running the code are not comprehensive in that they are not machine or platform-specific.
-Arguably the most useful and important piece of this guide is Enzo Parameter List, which contains descriptions of all of the roughly 300 possible input parameters (as of September 2008).
+Arguably the most useful and important piece of this guide is Enzo Parameter List, which contains descriptions of all of the roughly 650 possible input parameters (as of September 2019).
 For more detailed information on the Enzo algorithms and on running Enzo on different platforms, you should refer to the Obtaining and Building Enzo.
-Detailed information on the algorithms used in Enzo will be available in the method paper (unreleased as of September 2008).
-In the meantime, see the Enzo Primary References for more concrete Enzo information.
+Detailed information on the algorithms used in Enzo are available in the method paper, Bryan et al. 2014.
+In addition, see Enzo Primary References for more concrete Enzo information.